shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 **IMPORTANT: If you encounter any errors while deploying the Solidity contracts to Polygon (Matic) then check out the "Dealing with different errors" section of [Deploying and Debugging the Smart Contracts on Polygon](https://learn.figment.io/network-documentation/matic/tutorials/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon) tutorial on Figment learn.**

-let's run the react app on http://localhost:3000/ by `npm start` command.
-First, you'll see a MetaMask pop up to `connect` your MetaMask wallet.
-Now you can upload and share videos on your DApp which is deployed on polygon network.
+Now let's run the React app on http://localhost:3000/ with the command `npm start`.
+You should see MetaMask pop up, asking if you would like to connect your MetaMask wallet with the site.
+Once connected, you can upload and share videos on your DApp which is deployed on Polygon (Matic) network!

 ![](../../../.gitbook/assets/dtube-12.gif)